wullm/monofonic/README.md

 If you use MUSIC2-monofonIC in your scientific work, you are required to acknowledge this by linking to this repository and citing the relevant papers:

 - For total matter sims, or 3LPT/PLT related aspects: Michaux et al. 2020 (arXiv:TBD)

 - For baryon+CDM sims, or PPT numerics related aspects: Hahn et al. 2020 (arXiv:TBD)

 ## Acknowledgments

-We acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programmes for the development of this software (Grant agreement No. 679145).
+We acknowledge support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programmes during the development of this software (Grant agreement No. 679145).

 ## Build Instructions